Don't lose money in Columbus

 Sources: ZillowForecasts, RedfinForecasts, RealtorForecasts

-5) Columbus has a very low of 3.0%, showing it's a highly occupied and competitive market
+5) Columbus has a very low "vacancy rate" of 3.0%, showing it's a bustling and competitive market

 Signal strength: moderate